Queen Noor Visits Azerbaijan

 “The resolution of the Nagorno-Karabakh conflict is of great importance both for the region and for other countries in the world,” she said.Filed under Jordanian Royals

-Tagged Audience, Azerbaijan, Bilateral Relations, Humanitarian Efforts, President Aliyev, Queen Noor, Women's Rights, Working Visit.
+Tagged Audience, Azerbaijan, Bilateral Relations, Humanitarian Efforts, President Aliyev of Azerbaijan, Queen Noor al-Hussein of Jordan, Women's Rights, Working Visit.